 The Worst Mattress for Side Sleepers

 There are a number of beds that side sleepers should avoid.
-Air, water, and spring mattresses do not provide the proper support that side sleepers need.
+Water and spring mattresses do not provide the proper support that side sleepers need.
 In short, any bed that contorts the body and provides too much stiffness or too much slump will cause side sleepers to have stiff muscles, back and joint pain, and a restless night sleep.

 Spring mattresses can cause uncomfortable support because the springs are not evenly holding up the body – they push up on the heaviest parts and don’t support the lumbar region.
 Not only is this improper support, but is also causes strain on the mattress springs.
 Likewise, traditional water beds provide inadequate support since they don’t distribute weight evenly and may create a “hammocking” effect.
-Air mattresses tend to suffer a similar problems as waterbeds do to the design of the bed.

 Finding the Best Mattress for Side Sleepers